Frequently Asked Questions

 - Whom may I contact for more information?

-A: The phlebotomist can be employed in private laboratories, doctors' office laboratories, hospital labs, clinics and emergency rooms.
+A: The phlebotomist can be employed in private laboratories, doctors' office laboratories, hospital labs, clinics, emergency rooms, and donor collection centers.

 A: A two-semester program which includes 160 hours of clinical training at an affiliated site (hospital, private lab or clinic).
 After successfully completing this training, a student will be eligible to take a national certification exam in phlebotomy.
 The training program at CCRI is an integrated program that combines theory with technical skills development under the direction of the program director.
-The student will receive a certificate from CCRI in phlebotomy.
+The student will receive a Phlebotomy Certificate from CCRI.

 A: Any high school student interested in this program could take an elementary algebra, basic science (including biology and chemistry - these courses are optional).
 The student should also have good reading, writing and communication skills.

 A: The Phlebotomy Program is a two-semester, part-time program.
 First semester courses include Phlebotomy I, an English course (ENGL 1010), Introduction to Laboratory Information Systems, and ICD-CM Medical Insurance Coding.
 Second semester courses include Phlebotomy II, Basics of Electrocardiography, and Quality Assurance for Point of Care Testing.
 These courses teach the necessary skills and theory needed to function as a competent phlebotomist.
 The student must have a 2.0 cumulative average to graduate from the college.
 This program contains a total of 160 hours of clinical training at a hospital or private lab.
 Students enrolled in either the day or evening program must be available to train at a clinical site during the day.

 A: CCRI accepts approximately 28 day students and 14 evening students into the Phlebotomy Program each year.
 The program is offered at the Liston (Providence) Campus only.
 Prior to final acceptance, candidates will be directed by Enrollment Services to complete a criminal background check.